Washington confirms Chase Young’s injury is season-ending - NewsBreak

 STOCK UP

 Allen continues to be Washington’s best defensive player.
-He leads the team with six sacks and is justifying every penny of the he signed on the eve of training camp.
+He leads the team with six sacks and is justifying every penny of the $72 million, four-year extension he signed on the eve of training camp.

 STOCK DOWN